Broadmeadow precinct regeneration

 There is an opportunity to redevelop an existing sports and entertainment precinct five kilometres from the Newcastle CBD.

-The layout of the precinct and connectivity between facilities is poor.
-There is also an opportunity to make better use of underutilised land.
+The layout of the precinct and connectivity between facilities and existing public transport is poor.
+There is also an opportunity to make better use of underutilised land and improve sustainability outcomes.

 The proposal represents the next phase of urban regeneration following the revitalisation of the Newcastle CBD.